 So you booked your tickets to Riviera Maya and can’t wait to get away from work and go relax on the beach!
 That’s great!!
-But, if you’re like me and hate sitting on a beach every single day of your vacation, here are a couple of things you can do around or just outside Riviera Maya.
+But, if you’re like me and hate sitting on a beach every single day of your vacation, here are a couple of things to do in Riviera Maya.

 Where is Riviera Maya?

-Riviera Maya used to be called the Cancun-Tulum Corridor.
-Today, it’s a general name used to refer to the area along the Caribbean coastline of Mexico.
+Riviera Maya was called the Cancun-Tulum Corridor.
+Today, it’s a general name to refer to the area along the Caribbean coastline of Mexico.

 Where to stay in Riviera Maya

 Personally, I prefer Playa Del Carmen or PDC.
-PDC is the lesser visited cousin of Cancun and is therefore less crowded and has a more authentic Mexican vibe than Cancun.
+PDC is the lesser visited cousin of Cancun and is therefore less crowded.
+It also has a more authentic Mexican vibe than Cancun.
 It’s also central to many attractions in and around Quintana Roo and the Yucatán Peninsula.